C# and ASP.NET Core Azure backend systems Integration-led CV template

 CV preview

-Review Oliver Grant's .net developer CV layout
+Review Oliver Grant's .NET developer CV layout

 Why it works